TomasHubelbauer/workers-cookie/README.md

 # Cloudflare Workers Cookie

-Using CloudFlare Workers with cookies.
+Using CloudFlare Workers with cookies demonstrated by a CRA site which proxies the calls to the setter and getter endpoints.

 ## Worker